Back to Document

 Your high cholesterol makes it more likely that you will develop CAD.
 The higher your cholesterol level, the greater your risk for CAD.
-People who have total cholesterol levels greater than 200 mg/dL have an increased risk factor for CAD.
-Talk to your health care provider about how to lower your cholesterol level.
+People who have total cholesterol levels greater than 200 mg/dL may have an increased risk factor for CAD.
+Talk with your health care provider about your total cholesterol levels and how to lower them.
 Sometimes you can lower your cholesterol just by changing your lifestyle.
 Sometimes you may also need to take medication.

 High blood pressure

 It's important to control your high blood pressure.
 High blood pressure is dangerous because it makes the heart work too hard, the National Heart, Lung, and Blood Institute says.
 This extra work can cause hardening of the arteries.
 A blood pressure level of 140/90 mmHg or higher is considered high.
 If your blood pressure is between 120/80 mmHg and 139/89 mmHg, you have prehypertension.
 This means that you don't have high blood pressure now but are likely to develop it later.
 Both numbers in a blood pressure test are important, but for people who are 50 or older, the first number (systolic pressure) gives the most accurate diagnosis of high blood pressure.
 Talk to your health care provider about how to lower your blood pressure.
 Sometimes you can lower your blood pressure simply by changing your lifestyle.